System X (telephony): Digital main switching unit

 The Digital Main Switching Unit (DMSU) deals with calls that have been routed by DLEs or another DMSU and is a 'trunk / transit switch', i.e. it does not host any concentrators.
 As with DLEs, DMSUs are made up of a Digital Switching Subsystem and a Processor Utility Subsystem, amongst other things.
 In the British PSTN network, each DMSU is connected to every other DMSU in the country, enabling almost congestion-proof connectivity for calls through the network.
-In inner London, specialised versions of the DMSU exist and are known as DJSU's - they are practically identical in terms of hardware - both being fully equipped switches, the DJSU has the distinction of carrying inter-London traffic only.
-The DMSU network in London has been gradually phased out and moved onto more modern "NGS" switches over the years as the demand for PSTN phone lines has decreased as BT has sought to reclaim some of its floor-space.
-The NGS switch referred to is a version of Ericsson's AXE10 product line, phased in between the late '90s and early '00s.
+In inner London, specialised versions of the DMSU known as DJSUs carry intra-London traffic only.
+The DMSU network in London has been gradually phased out and moved onto more modern "NGS" switches over the years as the demand for PSTN phone lines has decreased and BT has sought to reclaim some of its floorspace.
+The NGS switch referred to is a version of Ericsson's AXE10 product line, phased in between the late 1990s and early 2000s.

-It is common to find multiple exchanges (switches) within the same exchange building in large UK cities: DLEs for the directly-connected customers and a DMSU to provide the links to the rest of the UK.
+It is common to find multiple exchanges (switches) within the same exchange building in large UK cities: DLEs for the directly connected customers and a DMSU to provide the links to the rest of the UK.

+Combined Trunk & Local Exchange

+The combined Trunk & Local Exchange (CTLE) is an exchange that performs the duties of both a DLE and DMSU – it has its own directly connected subscribers and also acts as a transit switch.
+These can be used by smaller network operators who have a small number of exchanges.